prgcont/workshop-k8s/README.md

 ```

 ### RC and Service

-Now let's create a ReplicationController and a service: they will be used by Ingress:
+Now let's create a ReplicationController and a service: they will be used by Ingress
 ```
 $ cat <<EOF | kubectl create -f -
 apiVersion: v1